EspañolOn Call 24/7 215-752-5282 Email Me

 What if the Accuser is the Initial Aggressor in the Altercation?

-Your self defense argument is much more convincing if the evidence shows that the accuser was the initial instigator in the physical confrontation.
-In fact, jurors are likelier to believe that you lawfully acted in self-defense if the accuser initiated physical contact with you.
+The jury will be more inclined to acquit you of the assault charges if the evidence shows that the accuser was the initial instigator in the physical confrontation.
+In my experience, jurors are likelier to believe that you lawfully acted in self-defense if the accuser initiated physical contact with you.

-Pennsylvania law requires that a person have a reasonable belief that they must act in self defense before it is considered lawful or justified.
+Under Pennsylvania self defense law, a person must possess a reasonable belief that they must act in self defense before a jury or a judge considers their actions lawful or justified.

-For example, it would be considered reasonable for a person to act in self defense if, without provocation, another person throws a punch or fires a handgun at you.
+For example, it would be considered appropriate for a person to act in self defense if, without provocation, another person throws a punch or fires a gun at you.

 Pennsylvania law allows you to use physical force when you believe you are in actual danger from another person’s illegal use of physical force.
 In addition, you are also permitted to act in self defense when you mistakenly but reasonably believe that another person may use unlawful physical force on you.